DEREK-DEV-AFK/SwapTokenContract/README.md

 ## About the contract
 The contract functionality includes :
 - Swaping any erc20 token for eth
-- withdrawing eth from contract
+- withdrawing eth from contract, since contract does'nt direclty send eth to user when swapped

 Functions :
 - `swapTokenForEth(address _token, uint _amount)` is the main function by which user can swap token for eth